mitogh/dotfiles/README.md

 # .[files] #

-Personal configuration files, to have a backup of this config files.
-Everything is done under 100% personal preferences.
+Personal configuration files, as a backup mechanism for this files.
+If required at some point in time or to set up a new machine or another environment.